rizkyfaza20/Remote-SSH-Connector/README.md

 ```

-This application is simple, just input the proper number that used for connect to server NoLimit.
+This application is simple, just input the proper number that used for connect to server.

 Made by love.